jgiang/asia/_posts/2015-12-27-hong-kong-final-thoughts.md

 was just too crowded and noisy for my liking.
 Some interesting parts of Hong Kong are detailed
 below:

+According to my brother, there are lots of cool cars that we don't get in the US.
+I definitely saw lots of cute hatchbacks.

 There is SO much shopping.
 On the big street our hotel was on, Nathan Road, there were dozens of huge shopping centers, many with the same exact stores merely a couple blocks apart.
 They are really into expensive watches and jewelry, which appear in most of the windows we walked by.